coderefinery/git-intro/_episodes/06-staging-area.md

 ```

 - `git diff` gives differences with respect to the staging area, this is very practical.
-- Using `git add` we can fabricate very nice coherent commits.
+- Using `git add` we can create very nice coherent commits.
 - The `-p` option gives you even more control, and as a bonus shows you the diffs as you stage/reset/checkout things.